 Spirulina was here at the beginning of time and is one of the earth’s elder species.
 It floated around in the primordial seas over 3.6 billion years ago when life was just getting started.
 In fact, Spirulina and its cousins are among the origin species which gave rise to all other life forms.
-For example, blue-green algae, like spirulina provided an evolutionary bridge between bacteria and green plants.

 In nature, Spirulina grows in mineral-rich lakes that are often found near volcanoes or places with thermal activity.
 The largest Spirulina lakes include lake Texcoco in Mexico, lakes along the Great Rift Valley in East-Africa; and lake Chad in Central Africa.

 Spriulina has been harvested for centuries